-Situated in Kensington on the door stop to fashionable Notting Hill Gate this well presented two double bedroom garden flat.
+Situated on the door stop to fashionable Notting Hill Gate this well presented two double bedroom garden flat.

 This well presented property is a home away from home with comfortable, tasteful furniture and a wonderful range of artwork and personal touches.